eth-act/zkevm-benchmark-workload/crates/metrics/README.md

 The core data structure is `BenchmarkRun`, which stores:

 - `name`: The name of the benchmark (e.g., `fft_bench`, `aes_bench`).
+- `timestamp_completed`: Timestamp when the benchmark run ended.
 - `block_used_gas`: The amount of gas used by the block in the benchmark.
 - `execution`: Optional execution metrics (`Option<ExecutionMetrics>`).
 - `proving`: Optional proving metrics (`Option<ProvingMetrics>`).